haskell-effectful/effectful/README.md

 ### What about `mtl`?

-It's true that its effects-as-classes approach is widely known and used often.
+It's true that its "effects as classes" approach is widely known and used often.

 However:

-- `mtl`-style effects are
+- `mtl` style effects are [slow](https://github.com/haskell-effectful/effectful/tree/master/benchmarks).
-  [slow](https://github.com/haskell-effectful/effectful/tree/master/benchmarks).

 - All of most often used monad transformers (except `ReaderT`) used for effect